twoojoo/rofi-utils/README.md

 ## Scripts

 ### rofi-path-launcher
-By reading a json config file launch applications by poviding them custom paths as arguments
+By reading a json config file launch applications by poviding them saved custom paths as arguments

 - default config file: ***~/.rofi-path-launcher.config.json*** (will be created at the first run if doesn't exist yet)
+- can add or remove programs and path directly form the rofi menu (*edit* option to be implemented)
 - example config (*&lt;path&gt;* is a placeholder for the selected path):
 ```json
 {